adarshvishwakarmaa/Interview_Question-Part1/README.md

 # 💡 JavaScript & React Interview Notes – Part 1

-This project contains summarized notes for key JavaScript and React topics commonly asked in technical interviews.
+This project contains summarized notes for key JavaScript and React topic commonly asked in technical interviews.
 These notes are implemented and explored in the `demo.js` file of this repository.

 ---